-Suspended solids
+Suspended Solids

-- Can cause blockages in the drains of commercial and industrial properties and sewage overflows to the environment. - Can form deposits in the sewers reducing its capacity and can lead to overflow condition. - Accumulate in wet wells and pump stations resulting in increased maintenance. - Can deteriorate mechanical equipment (pumps and valves) by abrasion. - Overload treatment units at the STP.
+- Can cause blockages in the drains of commercial and industrial properties and sewage overflows to the environment. - Can form deposits in the sewers reducing its capacity and leading to overflow condition. - Accumulate in wet wells and pump stations resulting in increased maintenance. - Can deteriorate mechanical equipment (pumps and valves) by abrasion. - Overload treatment units at the STP.

-Grease and oil
+Grease and Oil

 - Cause overflows to the environment from the drains of commercial and industrial properties. - Cause formation of deposits of greasy solids in the sewage transportation system thereby reducing its carrying capacity.
-These deposits can lead to the breakaway of accumulated grease at times of high or very low flow. - Accumulates in wet wells and pump stations causing blockages, failure of pumps and leads to an increase in maintenance. - Deposit in bends of the sewer and cause restrictions and blockages. - Accumulate on screens at treatment facilities causing blockages. - Reduce the efficiency of sewage treatment processes. - Can cause non-compliance of the stp's effluent with license conditions. - Form an oily film on the receiving water.
+These deposits can lead to the breakaway of accumulated grease at times of high or very low flow. - Accumulates in wet wells and pump stations causing blockages or failure of pumps leading to an increase in maintenance. - Deposit in bends of the sewer and cause restrictions and blockages. - Accumulate on screens at treatment facilities causing blockages. - Reduce the efficiency of sewage treatment processes. - Can cause non-compliance of the STP's effluent with license conditions. - Form an oily film on the receiving water.

-Low or high pH
+Low or High pH

-- Can injure people working in and around the sewerage system. - Can corrode sewerage infrastructure. - Can upset biological treatment process at the stp. - Can cause the release of toxic gas, hydrogen sulphide in the case of low ph and ammonia in the case of high ph.
+- Can injure people working in and around the sewerage system. - Can corrode sewerage infrastructure. - Can upset biological treatment processes at the STP. - Can cause the release of toxic gas, hydrogen sulphide in the case of low pH and ammonia in the case of high pH.

-High temperature
+High Temperature